Banks are investing more in their security budgets this year due to a spike in emerging cyber

 It looks at five key areas:

-Look at your employees, networks, assets, capabilities, and data.
-What are the cybersecurity risks
+- Identity – Look at your employees, networks, assets, capabilities, and data.
+What are the cybersecurity risks to these resources?

-Are you able to react and quarantine a cybersecurity assault in a detail-oriented and
+- Respond – Are you able to react and quarantine a cybersecurity assault in a detail-oriented and time-sensitive manner?

 Using the NIST Cybersecurity Framework, here are six steps your financial institution can take to